TMJ pain is often called "the great impostor" because TMJ symptoms can often radiate far away from the source of the problem.

-TMJ pain can be caused by trauma, like a blow to the jaw or even a dental restoration that hits too hard when biting down.
-But the greatest source of TMJ pain that even most dentists do not understand is a narrow upper airway space.
+Although TMJ may be caused by trauma or other issues, a narrow upper airway space is often traced to TMJ pain .
 The body clenches the jaws during sleep and often during the day in an attempt to keep the airway space behind the tongue open.
-This chronic muscle tension in the jaw puts stress on the TMJ.
+This chronic muscle tension in the jaw can lead to TMJ pain.